Church Conversion Mortgages

 What does the process involve?

-• Find yourself a closed church.
-As well as searching directly via estate agents, the Church of England closes surplus churches every year and keeps a list of all the churches available to buy or lease in the UK.
-The Church of Scotland and The Church in Wales also keep a list of their properties for sale, including disused churches.
+- Find yourself a closed church.
+In addition to searching directly via estate agents, the Church of England closes surplus churches every year and keeps a list of all the churches available to buy or lease in the UK.
+The Church of Scotland and The Church in Wales also list their properties for sale, including disused churches.

-• Get church approval.
-In order to be converted into a residential property a church needs to be deconsecrated and the church body needs to approve its disposal.
+- Get church approval.
+A church needs to be deconsecrated to be converted into a residential property, and the church body needs to approve its disposal.
 A plan for this, called a draft pastoral scheme, needs to be drawn up and implemented.

-• Get planning permission.
-This is granted by your local authority and is vital before you can get a mortgage.
-Some closed churches are sold with planning permission in place, but you’ll need to double check that this covers everything you want to do and won’t need renewing.
+- Get planning permission.
+Your local authority grants this, and it is vital before you can get a mortgage.
+Some closed churches are sold with planning permission, but you’ll need to double-check that this covers everything you want to do and won’t need to be renewed.

-• Secure listed building consent.
-Your local authority will also deal with listed building consent, although if your church has Grade 1 status then you will also need approval from English Heritage for your alterations.
+- Secure listed building consent.
+Your local authority will also deal with listed building consent, although if your church has Grade 1 status, you will also need approval from English Heritage for your alterations.

 What type of mortgages can you use?

-The most common way of financing a church conversion is with a self build mortgage.
-This type of home loan works in a similar way to a regular mortgage but rather than getting all of the money in one go to purchase a property, capital is released in stages as you work through the project.
-A lot of people then remortgage to a repayment mortgage once the build is complete.
+The most common way of financing a church conversion is with a self-build mortgage.
+This type of home loan works similarly to a regular mortgage, but rather than getting all of the money in one go to purchase a property.
+Capital is released in stages as you work through the project.
+Many people then remortgage to a repayment mortgage once the build is complete.

-If a self build mortgage doesn’t work for you then there may be other ways to finance your church conversion, such as remortaging to release equity from another property you own.
-A bridging loan could also be suitable in some circumstances, usually if you are either planning to sell your current home once the conversion is complete or if you’re converting to resell.
-Bridging loans aren’t a cheap form of finance, so talk to a broker about realistic costs before you commit.
+If a self-build mortgage doesn’t work for you, there may be other ways to finance your church conversion, such as remortgaging to release equity from another property you own.
+A bridging loan could also be suitable in some circumstances, usually if you are planning to sell your current home once the conversion is complete or if you’re converting to resell.
+Bridging loans isn’t a cheap form of finance, so talk to a broker about realistic costs before you commit.

-If you’re converting the church for commercial purposes, perhaps to let out as apartments or as an office or studio space, then you may be eligible for a commercial mortgage or development finance.
+If you’re converting the church for commercial purposes, perhaps to let out as apartments or office or studio space, you may be eligible for a commercial mortgage or development finance.

 How a broker can help with a church mortgage

-Fill out our quick online form and we can match you, free of charge, with a broker with the right experience for you.
+Fill out our quick online form, and we can match you, free of charge, with a broker with the right experience.

 We're so confident in our service, we guarantee it.